 To do so, search for software & update.
 In the other software tab, enables “Canonical Partners.”

 Now you know how to install software in Ubuntu Linux using the software center.
 How about uninstalling the software you have just installed.
 Removing software from the Ubuntu software center is also very easy and straightforward.
 In the software center, click on the install tab, and you can see all the installed applications list with the removal option, click on remove, and it’s done.

 2. How To Install Software in Ubuntu Using .deb Files

-Installing a software in Ubuntu using .deb files is very easy and similar to a .exe file in Windows system.
+Installing software in Ubuntu using .deb files is very easy and similar to a .exe file in the Windows system.
 Many software providers offer their applications in a .deb file.
-You have to download the .deb file from software specific vendor and double click on it which will take you in Ubuntu software center with an option of install button.
+You have to download the .deb file from the software-specific vendor and double click on it, which will take you in the Ubuntu software center with an option of install button.